lmullen/jsr/_source/issues/vol15/mcvickar.markdown

-Church of God's theology that handling emerged as a progressive sign of the power of the Holy Spirit, leaders in the Assemblies of God instead emphasized that Mark 16:18 served as a general "promise of protection in the face of every believer" who might encounter a deadly serpent.xcii Significantly, the Assemblies of God's unambiguous insistence that the Markan signs promised *limited* protection against *accidental* contact with serpents and poisons did not end questions from church members regarding the sign of serpent handling.
+Church of God's theology that handling emerged as a progressive sign of the power of the Holy Spirit, leaders in the Assemblies of God instead emphasized that Mark 16:18 served as a general "promise of protection in the face of every believer" who might encounter a deadly serpent.\
+[^92] Significantly, the Assemblies of God's unambiguous insistence that the Markan signs promised *limited* protection against *accidental* contact with serpents and poisons did not end questions from church members regarding the sign of serpent handling.
 On no less than four occasions between 1915 and 1922, E. N. Bell, the First General Chairmen of the Assemblies of God, felt it necessary to respond directly to questions about the practice of serpent handing in his regular columns.
-He insisted on protection against the "incidental" handling of snakes but rejected anything else as "tempting God."xciii In the late 1910s and early 1920s, Bell condemned serpent handling, but was less explicit in condemning the handlers themselves.
+He insisted on protection against the "incidental" handling of snakes but rejected anything else as "tempting God." [^93] In the late 1910s and early 1920s, Bell condemned serpent handling, but was less explicit in condemning the handlers themselves.
 It is instructive to note that this question arose repeatedly during the period when the Church of God advocated for the sign throughout the South.
 Explicit condemnation of serpent handlers as evil agents of Satan became more common in the 1920s as the Church of God revised its position on handling serpents---a